aabril/aabril/README.md

 I'm Albert,

 I have a great interest in fullstack development, DevOps and Blockchain.
-Checkout my website for some short posts and more about me: https://albertabril.com/
+Checkout [my website](https://albertabril.com) for some posts and more info.

 - 🌱 Currently learning **vlang**